Mojave River Press & Review

 We publish poetry, flash fiction, flash non-fiction/creative non-fiction, hybrid works, chapbook/book reviews, plus articles or interviews relevant to arts and letters.
-We're interested in your best work and are genuinely eclectic, open to all styles and topics, but are always interested in poets, writers, and works related to southwest/desert culture(s), and (this is new!) works with an animal rights focus, i.e., animal friendly/ ennobling.
+We are genuinely eclectic, open to all styles and topics, but are especially interested in poets, writers, and works related to southwest/desert culture(s), and (this is new!) works with an animal lovers/animal rights focus, i.e., animal friendly/ ennobling.

 Please do read past issues of Mojave River Review to sample our range.
 They're online (http://mojaveriverpress.com/mrr) and free.
-The spectrum of fine poets and writers in MRR pages thus far includes the likes of: Anna Lea Jancewicz, Adrian C. Louis, Susan Tepper, Ace Boggess, Carol Ellis, Thaddeus Rutkowski, Beate Sigriddaughter, Bill Christophersen, Katie Cortese, James McManus, Lorraine Caputo, James Claffey, Kenneth Pobo, Tim Suermondt, Pui Ying Wong, Catfish McDaris, Joseph Lerner, Lisa Badner, Jeffrey and Tobi Alfier, Leesa Cross-Smith, John Brantingham, Monica Casper, Bill Yarrow, Ann Howells, Marvin Schackelford, Diane Lockward, Sam Rasnake, Nicole Sheets, Bruce McRae, Michelle Hartman, Carla Schwartz, and Dave Petraglia.
+The spectrum of fine poets and writers in MRR pages thus far includes the likes of: Anna Lea Jancewicz, Adrian C. Louis, Susan Tepper, Ace Boggess, Carol Ellis, Thaddeus Rutkowski, Beate Sigriddaughter, Bill Christophersen, Katie Cortese, James McManus, Lorraine Caputo, James Claffey, Linda Blaskey, Kenneth Pobo, Tim Suermondt, Pui Ying Wong, Catfish McDaris, Joseph Lerner, Lisa Badner, Jeffrey and Tobi Alfier, Leesa Cross-Smith, John Brantingham, Monica Casper, Bill Yarrow, Ann Howells, Marvin Schackelford, Diane Lockward, Sam Rasnake, Nicole Sheets, Bruce McRae, Michelle Hartman, Carla Schwartz, Kate Gehan, and Dave Petraglia.
 Works published in MRR have appeared in prestigious annual anthologies such as Best New Poets (Linda Blaskey) and Best Small Fictions (James Claffey).

 No previously published work of any kind, please.
 We require First Serial Rights, as we are looking to debut new work.
 Mojave River Review is not a paying market at this time; however, we do entusiastically publicize authors and artists.
 Simultaneous submissions are okay, but if work is accepted elsewhere please withdraw your submission via Submittable and accept our congratulations.
 No multiple submissions, please, and don't submit to more than one category at a time.
 Reply time varies.
 If you haven't heard back after 90 days, please do inquire.

-Thank you for trusting us with your work.
+Thank you for trusting us with your best work.
 We look forward to reading it.